nikodevcat/Notification_UILibrary/README.md

-!NOT MINE! all credits goes to the Jxereas, retrieved from https://web.archive.org/
+!NOT MINE! credits for Jxereas library goes to Jxereas (retrieved from https://web.archive.org/), credits for STX goes to BocusLuke